lammps/lammps/doc/src/create_atoms.rst

 and one or more particles are placed into the area of each triangle.
 Binary STL files (e.g. as frequently offered for 3d-printing) can be converted to ASCII with the :ref:`stl_bin2txt tool <stlconvert>`.
-The use of the *units box* option is required and also a :doc:`lattice
-<lattice>` must be defined.
-A particle is created at the center of the
-triangle unless the average distance of the triangle vertices from its center is larger than the lattice spacing in x direction.
-In that case the triangle is split into two halves along the its longest side and each of those two triangles considered for particle insertion.
-If the atom style in use allows to set a per-atom radius this radius is set to the average distance of the triangle vertices from its center times the value of the *radiussscale* keyword (default: 1.0).
+The use of the *units box* option is required.
+A particle is created at the center of the triangle unless the average distance of the triangle vertices from its center is larger than the *radthresh* value.
+This value defaults to the lattice spacing in x direction, but can be set as an optional keyword.
+In case the triangle size is over the threshold, it is split into two halves along the its longest side and each of those two triangles considered for particle insertion.
+This operation is repeated recursively until the condition is met.
+There will be at least one sphere per triangle.
+If the atom style in use allows to set a per-atom radius this radius is set to the average distance of the triangle vertices from its center times the value of the *radscale* keyword (default: 1.0).

 For the *random* style, *N* particles are added to the system at randomly generated coordinates, which can be useful for generating an